 It is prom and graduation season, an important time for parents to speak to their teenagers about the dangers of drinking and driving.
-While the priority is on our children’s safety, parents also need to know about their own potential social host liability in Massachusetts if underage drinkers consume alcohol in their home.
+While the priority is on our children’s safety, parents also need to understand social host liability in Massachusetts if underage drinkers consume alcohol in their home.

 It is well known that anyone under 21 who drinks alcohol in Massachusetts can be charged criminally, as can anyone who furnishes alcohol to a person under 21.
 But many people do not know that under the state’s social host responsibility law , there are serious consequences for parents who allow teens and their friends to consume alcohol in their homes.
 Parents may face imprisonment and fines under the law as well as civil penalties.